trepmal/blog-extractor/readme.md

 This has had limited testing so far and there may be bugs.
 Would love feedback from those willing to test this out. *There should be no risk to the multisite.
 In fact, no changes are made to the multisite.
 But, you know, gremlins.*

+#### Installation

+Install and activate as a normal plugin.
+Then run `wp help extract` to confirm the command availability.

 ---

 Extract a single blog from a multisite network.
 (Does not delete original site)